Affirmative Action

 g.
 Joint Investigation

 In some circumstances a Responding Party’s conduct may constitute a potential violation of this Policy and/or other conduct policies applicable to employees or students.
-In such cases, in order to avoid duplicative investigatory efforts, a joint investigation under this Policy may be conducted by the AAO or, in the case of an alleged Title IX Sexual Harassment, the Title IX Coordinator, and the administrator charged with enforcing conduct policies.
-For example, if the Responding Party is a student, the Affirmative Action Officer (or Title IX Coordinator if a Title IX Sexual Harassment is alleged) and Student Code of Conduct Officer may jointly investigate the complaint.
-Based on the findings of their joint investigation, and subject to the limitations in “I, j.
-Amnesty” (below), the student may be subject to disciplinary action for violations of this Policy and/or the Student Code of Conduct.
-Where the Responding Party is an employee, a joint investigation may be conducted by the Affirmative Action Officer (or Title IX Coordinator if a Title IX Sexual Harassment is alleged) and the employee’s supervisor.
+In such cases, in order to avoid duplicative investigatory efforts, a joint investigation under this Policy may be conducted by the AAO or, in the case of an alleged Sex-Based Harassment, the Title IX Coordinator, and the administrator charged with enforcing conduct policies.
+For example, if the Responding Party is a student, the Affirmative Action Officer (or Title IX Coordinator if Sex-Based Harassment is alleged) and Student Code of Conduct Administrator may jointly investigate the complaint.
+Based on the findings of their joint investigation, the student may be subject to disciplinary action for violations of this Policy and/or the Student Code of Conduct.
+Where the Responding Party is an employee, a joint investigation may be conducted by the Affirmative Action Officer (or Title IX Coordinator if Sex-Based Harassment is alleged), Human Resources and the employee’s supervisor.
 Based on the findings of their joint investigation, the employee may be subject to disciplinary action for violations of this Policy and/or for inappropriate and unprofessional conduct.

 h.
 Collateral Rights of Employees